pypa/pipx/docs/contributing.md

 clone of the pipx repository, you need to do the following **one-time setup procedure**:

-1. Install pre-commit using `pipx install pre-commit`.
+1. Install pre-commit using `pipx install pre-commit`
 2. In the top level directory of your clone of the pipx repository, execute `pre-commit install`

 Afterwards whenever you commit in this repository, it will first run pipx's